WINTER IN THE FAROE ISLANDS

 The Art of Slowing Down | Winter Retreats in the Faroes

 The light might fade early, but the days are full in ways you didn’t expect—whether you're bundled up in a sauna overlooking the Atlantic or standing at the edge of the world, watching waves that could swallow ships crash into ancient cliffs.
-This is winter, Faroese style, and it's more than just cold—it’s an experience, one that’ll have you rethinking what a winter getaway should be.
+This is winter, Faroese style, and it's more than just cold—it’s an experience, one that will have you rethinking what a winter getaway should be.

 There’s nowhere like it…From the people, to the culture, to the breathtaking views around every corner, we definitely experienced the islands magic.